 $380, if the customer experiences more than 60 hours of unplanned sustained interruptions per year;

+not counting the period of an event to which clause 14.5.3, 14.5.4 or 14.6 applies or any period of interruption on a major event day.

+Where a licensed distributor does not repair a public lighting asset within 2 business days of a fault report or a period otherwise agreed between the licensed distributor and the customer, it must pay the first customer who reported the fault a minimum of $25 if:

+that customer is the occupier of an immediately neighbouring residence or is the proprietor of an immediately neighbouring business, and

+the public light is a licensed distributor-owned public lighting asset for which the operation, maintenance, repair and replacement is regulated by the Australian Energy Regulator as an alternative control service under Chapter 6 of the National Electricity Rules.

-not counting the period of an event to which clause 14.5.3, 14.5.4 or 14.6 applies or any period of interruption on a major event day.A distributor must make a low reliability payment to a customer of:
+not counting the period of an event to which clause 14.5.3, 14.5.4 or 14.6 applies or any period of interruption on a major event day.

+A distributor must make a low reliability payment to a customer of:

 $130, if the customer experiences more than 8 unplanned sustained interruptions per year; or